containers/podman/docs/source/markdown/podman-build.1.md

 Users can set a special LABEL **io.containers.capabilities=CAP1,CAP2,CAP3** in a Containerfile that specified the list of Linux capabilities required for the container to run properly.
-This label specified in a container image tells Podman to run the container with just these capabilties.
-Podman launches the container with just the specified capabilties, as long as this list of capabilities is a subset of the default list.
+This label specified in a container image tells Podman to run the container with just these capabilities.
+Podman launches the container with just the specified capabilities, as long as this list of capabilities is a subset of the default list.

 If the specified capabilities are not in the default set, Podman will